miklert/zabbix/README.md

 ## First of all, what version ?

 The sources is zabbix-4.0.1rc2
 The patch will work on both **rc1** and **rc2** and probably won’t on **4.0.0lts** (there are nice cosmetic changes in main THREAD loops which make patch not compartible with it).
-However, good news: there is no DB upgrade needed, so you can go back/forward without db backup and rollback (well,you should backup anyway, at least sometimes).
+However, good news: there is no DB upgrade needed, so you can go back/forward without db backup and rollback.
+Actually you should backup anyway, at least sometimes.

 ## Now, how to put it all together.
 First, download the sources: